What You Will Learn

 This stage is optional but makes all the difference in applications where you are paring across endgrain.
 (Which is most joint cutting operations).
 I class a polishing stone as above 5000 grit however there is no defined standard for this.
 If you want to keep the process quick and simple, omit this stage and jump straight to Step 4.

-What angle do you polish a chisel at?
+What angle do you polish at?

 You may hear of a tertiary angle being used when polishing which involves raising the chisel by 1 degree in order to focus the cutting pressure right on the edge.
 In fact, the Veritas Mark II Honing Guide has a setting that allows the user to precisely do this.